When we talk about the term “influencer marketinga”, we’ve come a long way since the days of sponsored articles on low-quality blogs.

 4. More focus on (real) metrics and ROI

-In the recent past, influencer marketing was another fad that brands used to promote their business with no way to track its’ success.
-Brands would ship products off for budding content creators to share, only to be left with an unchanged bottom line and questions like, “how can I get my influencer to really drive sales?”.
+In the recent past, influencer marketing was another fad that brands used to promote their business with no way to track it’s a success.
+Brands would ship products off for budding content creators to share, only to be left with an unchanged bottom line and questions like, “how can I get my influencer to really drive sales?”

 Fast-forward to 2018 and silly, untrackable campaigns are a thing of the past.